英文字典中文字典

 HAGGARD definition: 1 looking ill or tired, often with dark skin under the eyes: 2 looking ill or tired, often with… Learn more

-Merle Ronald Haggard (April 6, 1937 – April 6, 2016) was an American singer, songwriter, guitarist, and fiddler Widely regarded as one of the greatest and most influential figures in country music, he was a central pioneer of the Bakersfield sound [1]
+Merle Ronald Haggard was an American country music singer, songwriter, guitarist, and fiddler Widely regarded as one of the greatest and most influential figures in country music, he was a central pioneer of the Bakersfield sound With a career spanning over five decades, Haggard had 38 number-one hits on the US country charts, several of which also made the Billboard all-genre singles chart

 • HAGGARD Definition Meaning | Dictionary. com